-Owner means the owner of record in the county where the real property is situated; anyone identified as the owner when the building is registered with the City; the holder of an unrecorded contract for deed; a mortgagee or vendee in possession; a mortgager or vender in possession; and an assignee of rents, receiver, executor, trustee, lessee, or other person in possession or with the right to control of the premises or a portion of the premises.
+Owner means the owner of record in the county where the real property is situated; the holder of an unrecorded contract for deed; a mortgagee or vendee in possession; a mortgagor or vendor in possession; and an assignee of rents, receiver, executor, trustee, lessee, or other person in possession or with the right to control of the premises or a portion of the premises.
 Any person who is included in this definition as an owner has joint and several obligation for compliance with the provisions of this article.
 A tenant who does not have the right of possession or control of a portion of the building that is unoccupied is not an owner for the purposes of this article.